 Rapid sea ice loss is one of the most prominent indicators of Arctic climate change (Section 4.2).
 There has been a trend of decreasing Northern Hemisphere sea ice extent since 1978, with the summer of 2012 being the lowest in recorded history (see Section 4.2 for details).
 The 2012 minimum sea ice extent was 49% below the 1979 to 2000 average and 18% below the previous record from 2007.
-The amount of multi-year sea ice has been reduced, i.e., the sea ice has been thinning and thus the ice volume is reduced (Haas et al., 2008; Kwok et al., 2009).
+The amount of multiyear sea ice has been reduced, i.e., the sea ice has been thinning and thus the ice volume is reduced (Haas et al., 2008; Kwok et al., 2009).
 These changes make the sea ice less resistant to wind forcing.
+Sea ice extent has been diminishing significantly faster than projected by most of the AR4 climate models (SWIPA, 2011).
+While AR4 found no consistent trends in Antarctica sea ice, more recent studies indicate a small increase (Section 4.2).
+Various studies since AR4 suggest that this has resulted in a deepening of the low pressure systems in West Antarctica that in turn caused stronger winds and enhanced ice production in the Ross Sea (Goosse et al., 2009; Turner and Overland, 2009).